Empowering Epilepsy

 Empowering Epilepsy Headquarters

 Brain surgery for seizures has been an option for many people, especially those with focal epilepsy, where seizures start in one specific area of the brain.
-But, people with epilepsy average 19 years of living with seizures before surgery is even considered by their doctor.

 Numerous studies show that stopping seizures sooner can reduce other epilepsy related complications, such as risk of physical injury during a seizure, developmental delays, poor memory, anxiety and depression, and the risk of SUDEP - Sudden Unexpected Death in Epilepsy.